alkeryn/dotfiles/readme.md

 And few other files

-Also it is a WIP
-The most notable about that rice is that my config automatically detect on which pc it is running and load the configs accordingly
+Also this is a WIP.
+The most notable thing about this rice is that my configs automatically detect which pc they are running on and will load the configs accordingly.